Best time to find cheap flights, 4% potential price drop

 What time of day is cheapest to fly?

-Flights in the morning are typically the cheapest time of the day to fly to Sa Coma.
-Flights in the evening are usually the most expensive.
+Flights in the evening are typically the cheapest time of the day to fly to Sa Coma.
+Flights in the morning are usually the most expensive.

 Between Cala Millor and S’Illot on the eastern side of Mallorca lies Sa Coma.
 A purpose-built resort, not far from Palma at which flights to Sa Coma land, it is perfect for families with small children.
 The pavements are good and suitable for buggies and most hotels and shops have ramps.
 The long “Blue-Flag” beach too is made for buckets and spades and little feet – the sand is white and soft.
 There are lifeguards on duty and there is a range of sun beds and parasols for hire.